spoonmilk/generic-cong-ebpf/README.md

 ## Dependencies

-See Vagrantfile in upper-level directory.
-Requires cargo installed and libbpf-sys.
+The provided Vagrantfile should provide everything except for cargo and libbpf-sys.
 Make sure vmlinux is supported on your kernel version.

 ## Architecture